jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

             assert an_integer is not None
             self.assertIsNotNone(an_integer)

+            a_float = 0.0
+            assert a_float is not None
+            self.assertIsNotNone(a_float)

+            a_string = 'a string'
+            assert a_string is not None
+            self.assertIsNotNone(a_string)

     # NOTES

-  I can change the value of the integer_ in one place without worrying about the other lines because of the :ref:`variable<what is a variable?>`
+  I can change the value of the integer_ in one place without having to change the other lines because of the :ref:`variable<what is a variable?>`

 * I add a note about strings_

   .. code-block:: python
-    :lineno-start: 39
+    :lineno-start: 42
     :emphasize-lines: 2

     # NOTES
-    # a string is not None
+    # a string not None
     # a float is not None
     # an integer is not None
     # True is not None